Zsolt68/explore-budapest/README.md

 ### Unfixed Bugs

 On the "Food page" on small screens like mobile phones and tablets, the food images are cropped.
-I tried to fix it; however, I have not succeed.
+I tried to fix it; however, I have not succeeded.

 ## Deployment